Skip to content

 Known also as “Heaven’s Horse,” the Horse is so light in color that it seems to shine.

 The brilliant brightness of their bodies and flowing manes is caused by the unique protein structure in their hair.
-The montage reflects light from the surface, shining like metal under the sun.

 Their shiny blonde coat almost seems alive while they move to make the pages of a fantasy novel look as if they galloped.
-The hypnotizing allure of Akhal-Teke is unforgettable, although every horse is beautiful in its own way.

-Whatever your opinion, Akhal-Teke, with only 3,500 of them, is among the rarest and exotic full-sized horse breeds in the world.
+Whatever your opinion, Akhal-Teke, with only 3,500 of them, is among the rarest and most exotic full-sized horse breeds in the world.

 1. Arabian horse

+Due to their distinctive characteristics, Arabian horses are high in demand.
 And it’s one of the rarest breeds of horses in the world.

 Why are Arabian Horses Expensive?